flipperdevices/flipperzero-firmware/documentation/file_formats/SubGhzFileFormats.md

 A `.sub` files consist of 3 parts:

-- **header** contains file type, version, and frequency
+- **header**, contains file type, version, and frequency
-- **preset information** preset type and, in case of a custom preset, transceiver configuration data
+- **preset information**, preset type and, in case of a custom preset, transceiver configuration data
-- **protocol and its data** contains protocol name and its specific data, such as key, bit length, etc., or RAW data
+- **protocol and its data**, contains protocol name and its specific data, such as key, bit length, etc., or RAW data

 Flipper's SubGhz subsystem uses presets to configure the radio transceiver.
 Presets are used to configure modulation, bandwidth, filters, etc. There are several presets available in stock firmware, and there is a way to create custom presets.
 See [SubGhz Presets](#adding-a-custom-preset) for more details.